arduino/docs-content/content/arduino-cloud/03.tutorials/document-projects-through-webeditor/classroom_project.md

 ## Introduction

-Many of you might have an interesting idea for your project but struggle with documentation and sharing it with your class.
-In this article you will learn how to use the web editor to document a project.
-We will illustrate the process with an example project
+Many of you might have interesting ideas for your projects but struggle with documentation and sharing it with your class.
+In this article, you will learn how to use the Arduino Web Editor to document a project.
+We will illustrate the process with an example project.

 ***Note: We recommend that you read the article (Getting started with the Web Editor)(/getting-started/getting-started-web-editor) before you proceed with this tutorial.***